Rampagy/stm32f4-BaseProject/README.md

 ### Prerequisite

-1. A PC running Linux or Windows with Cygwin(not tested).
-A Mac is also fine with this example.
+1. A PC running Linux(not tested) or Windows with Cygwin.
 2. A STM32F4Discovery board.
 3. A FT232RL USB to serial board which is recommended if there's no serial port on your computer.
 4. USB Cable, Dupont Line and other tools.